Do you need Texas Boating education?

 The Texas Boater Education Certificate is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
 Because the Boating education card or certificate does not expire and does not need to be renewed, it is not called the Texas Boating License.

-Even if not required by law to get the Texas boating license, many boaters take the boat safety course in order to save on their PWC or boat insurance.
+Even if not required by law to get the Texas boating education card, many boaters take the boat safety course in order to save on their PWC or boat insurance.

 All states, territories, and provinces will recognize boating education cards that meet NASBLA requirements and Canadian Pleasure Craft Operator Cards that meet Transport Canada’s requirements.
 (This is known as “reciprocity.”)